hozmaster/dyndnsgd/dns/README.md

 Open and verify opened sub menu contains next sub items: 'Settings', 'Domains' and 'Log'.
 Enter GoDaddy API credentials and other settings and press the Fetch-button.
 All user owned domains should be now listed in the Domains-view.

+### WAN IP change checking

+To track periodically, create a new cron job via System - Settings - Cron.
+In the view, pres a '+'-button to crete a new job.
+In the dialog to create a job which run in every 5 minutes enter next parameters:

+> Minutes : */5\
+> Hours: *\
+> Day of month: *\
+> Months: *\
+> Days of weeks: *\
+> Commands: Dynamic DNS GD update\

+Parameters and Descriptions text box can be left empty.